raycmorgan/erl-lua/README.markdown

 Erl-Lua is a library for embedding Lua into Erlang.
 It provides a simple interface that is very similar to the Lua C API.
 In the future it will also include a higher level API to simplify things further.

+WARNING: This is definitely not fully tested.
+Still a bunch of work to be done.
+If you are careful though, it should be pretty stable (no promises though).

 Example:

     {ok, L} = lua:new_state().